olgaostroverkhova/Task-for-QA/README.md

 DESCRIPTION

-This project contains the file api-hw.py that covers Cogniance server's API with positive tests.
+This project contains the file api_hw.py that covers Cogniance server's API with positive and negative tests.
 These scripts use the following Python libraries: pytest, request, json.

 INSTALLATION